DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/schedule.md

 - Name that Tune!
 - [Peter Gabriel - In your eyes](../lectures/week-5/gabriel-in-your-eyes/) from Corey
-- Moylan: 6 A System for Evaluating Sound
-  - Graphing the States of Activity of Sound Components - [slides](../lectures/week-5/moylan-6/)
 - Quiz 3 practice
   - **1 octave, 1 band, +12 dB/- 12 dB, pink noise, sound file, freq 500 to 2000 Hz**